-Israeli strikes target Beirut, southern Lebanon, one million displaced
+Israeli attacks hit Beirut, southern Lebanon, one million displaced

 Lebanese authorities said more than one million people have registered as displaced since March 2, with more than 130,000 people staying in upwards of 600 collective shelters.

-The Israeli military has issued sweeping evacuation warnings for southern Lebanon, extending more than 40 kilometres (around 25 miles) from its border, north of the Litani River.
+The Israeli military has issued sweeping evacuation warnings for southern Lebanon, extending more than 40km (25 miles) from its border to the north of the Litani River.

-Defence Minister Israel Katz has threatened displaced Lebanese should not return home “south of the Litani area until the safety of residents in the north (of Israel) is guaranteed”.
+Defense Minister Israel Katz has threatened that displaced Lebanese will not return home “south of the Litani area until the safety of residents in the north (of Israel) is guaranteed”.

-The Israeli army announced a “limited and targeted ground operations” against Hezbollah in Lebanon on Monday, with the military’s chief of staff, Eyal Zamir, saying the army is determined to “deepen” the operation until “all of our objectives are achieved”.
+The Israeli army announced a “limited and targeted ground operation” against Hezbollah in Lebanon on Monday, with the military’s chief of staff, Eyal Zamir, saying the army is determined to “deepen” the operation until “all of our objectives are achieved”.

-Meanwhile, Hezbollah on Monday said it was targeting Israeli forces on the border with Lebanon and in several frontier towns, including “direct clashes” in Khiam, located across from north Israel’s Metula.
+Meanwhile, Hezbollah on Monday said it was attacking Israeli forces on the border with Lebanon and in several frontier towns, including “direct clashes” in Khiam, across from north Israel’s Metula.

-Since March 2, Hezbollah has repeatedly announced targeting Israeli forces and vehicles inside Khiam, the first point into which Israeli forces advanced after the war began.
+Since March 2, Hezbollah has repeatedly announced attacking Israeli forces and vehicles in Khiam, the first point into which Israeli forces advanced after the war began.

-Al Jazeera’s Nida Ibrahim reporting from Ramallah said Hezbollah has been firing an average of 100 rockets into Israel a day, sometimes in tandem with an Iranian salvo, sending hundreds of thousands of Israelis into shelters.
+Al Jazeera’s Nida Ibrahim, reporting from Ramallah, said Hezbollah has been firing an average of 100 rockets into Israel a day, sometimes in tandem with an Iranian salvo, sending hundreds of thousands of Israelis into shelters.

 Israel’s position on prospective talks over southern Lebanon remains at best mixed, she added.